andrewalford1/andrewalford1/README.md

       <li>and implementing core functionality, such as interfacing with PEDs and synchronising data to and from our API.</li>
     </ul>
     <p>
-      Another significant contribution to the buisness I've made is to design and implement a prototype for the interactive reports used for Tracerco's Insights Platform.
+      Another significant contribution to the business I've made is to design and implement a prototype for the interactive reports used for Tracerco's Insights Platform.
 My prototype took legacy report data on customer's distillation towers and used D3.js to create an interactable CAD model embedded within a web portal.
-Following my contributions, the Insights Platform has gone on to become one of Tracerco's most successful products and has recieved <b>significant recognition by winning the "Teesside Innovation Award" in July 2023</b>.
+Following my contributions, the Insights Platform has gone on to become one of Tracerco's most successful products and has received <b>significant recognition by winning the "Teesside Innovation Award" in July 2023</b>.
     </p>
   </div>
 </div>